deathook007/Hillsafari-Frontend/README.md

 # Hill Safari 🌄

-- A Fully Responsive Static Website for promoting tourism hills like Uttrakhand
+- A Fully Responsive Static landing page for promoting tourism hills like Uttrakhand

 - Pack your bags.
 We’re going on vacation!